yamjoshua/Sodoku/README.md

-# Sodoku Solver (CSP)
+# Sudoku Solver (CSP)
 ## _Using BackTracking, MRV, DH, and FC to solve any Sodoku puzzle_

-Sodoku is a logic-based puzzle that consists of nine partially filled _3x3_ grids.
+Sudoku is a logic-based puzzle that consists of nine partially filled _3x3_ grids.
 There a few basic rules that make it a classic _constraint-satisfaction problem_.

 - Each square must be filled with a digit (1-9)
 - Each row must be filled with digits(1-9) with each digit only appearing once